ErasmoSalsano/react-exercises/Risposte.md

 Props-02
 It would be rendered only the rest of the Welcome component.
 Yes, default values can be set in different ways

+Props-04
+Values containing JSX expression should be passed in curly brackets